正常

 Type Safety

-C-era enums, unions, and raw pointers leave behind too many type safety pitfalls—implicit conversions, undefined behavior, null pointer dereferences...
+C-era enums, unions, and raw pointers leave behind too many type safety pitfalls—implicit conversions, undefined behavior (UB), null pointer dereferences...
 Modern C++ provides a suite of tools to plug these holes.
-In this chapter, we explore how enum class puts an end to the nightmare of implicit enum conversions, how strong typedefs prevent parameter mix-ups, how variant safely replaces unions, how optional elegantly expresses "maybe no value," and how any achieves type erasure when needed.
+In this chapter, we explore how enum class puts an end to the nightmare of implicit enum conversions, how strong-typed typedefs prevent parameter mix-ups, how variant safely replaces unions, how optional elegantly expresses "possibly no value," and how any achieves type erasure when needed.